payzen/payzen-webservices-v5-sdk-java/README.md

 Once all the dependencies of application are resolved, it is necessary to set up the config file.

-In order to do that you have to create a resource file called *payzen-config.properties* into your classpath and set the following configuration params:
+In order to do that you have to create a resource file called *ws-sdk-config.properties* into your classpath and set the following configuration params:

     shopId=[shop identifier]
     shopKey=[shop private key]